 There’s no shortage of kitesurf schools along this glorious stretch of West Sussex coast.
 Most offer a choice of private and group kitesurfing lessons, lasting anywhere from a few hours to five days.

 Whether one or both of you are serious about learning to kitesurf, it’s likely that lessons will take up much of your time – but that’s ok.
-This itinerary is designed to run parallel to a kitesurfing schedule, giving you the option to do your own thing and meet up when the timings work, or dip in and out of the activities depending on the extent of your lessons.
+This itinerary is designed to run parallel to your kitesurfing schedule, giving you the option to do your own thing and meet up when the timings work, or dip in and out of the activities depending on the extent of your lessons.

 You should bear in mind that kitesurfing takes place around the tide and wind, so allow for some flex around your timings.